Strong Simulation of Linear Optical Processes: Introduction

 Photonic quantum technologies consisting of single-photon sources, which are coupled to linear optical interferometers -- which may be parametrisable and take the form of integrated circuits --, which are coupled in turn to photon detectors, offer a promising route to implementing quantum computation.
 They enable both non-universal models of quantum computation \cite{aaronson_computational_2011}, which have led to laboratory demonstrations that claim to show quantum computational advantages with today's technology \cite{zhong_quantum_2020,wu_strong_2021}, as well as models for achieving universal \cite{klm_scheme_2001}, and fault-tolerant quantum computation \cite{bartolucci_fusion-based_2021}.

 To accompany the technological developments in photonic quantum computing it is also important to have access to tools for design, testing, and experimenting with algorithms, protocols, and schemes.
-In this respect, simulation the classical simulation of photonic quantum computing platforms has become an increasingly important problem.
+In this respect, the classical simulation of photonic quantum computing platforms has become an increasingly important problem.
 Of course, one of the main interests of quantum computation is that it quickly becomes unfeasible for classical processors to simulate.
 Yet there are clear benefits to achieving optimal classical simulation within the theoretical limits.
 This can aid in designing and perfecting interferometers that generate specific logic gates, entangled states, and other building-block components of quantum computers.
 It can provide both development and verification tools for algorithm and software development.
 Furthermore it can help to define the performance boundaries separating the quantum from the classical computational paradigm.

 Two special cases are of particular interest: strong simulation, where a classical program computes the complete quantum state obtained at the outputs of a photonic circuit; and weak simulation, or sampling, where the classical program emulates the probabilistic behaviour that would be observed at the outputs.
-The task of predicting, with classical algorithms and computers, the output states for photons passing through interferometers relates to the $\# P$ hard problem of calculating the permanents of complex matrices \cite{valiant1979complexity} associated with the interferometer \cite{Scheel2004PermanentsIL}.
-The state-of-the-art classical algorithms for computation of the permanent of a complex matrix are those due to Ryser \cite{ryser1963combinatorial} and Glynn \cite{glynn2010permanent}, while the state-of-the-art classical algorithms for boson sampling (essentially the weak sampling problem) are those due to Clifford and Clifford \cite{clifford_classical_2018,clifford2020faster}.
+The task of predicting, with classical algorithms and computers, the output states for photons passing through interferometers relates to the $\# P$-hard problem of calculating the permanents of complex matrices \cite{valiant1979complexity} associated with the interferometer \cite{Scheel2004PermanentsIL}.

+In order to perform strong simulation, one solution is therefore to reuse algorithms originally designed for computing permanents.
+The state-of-the-art classical algorithms for computation of the permanent of a complex matrix are those due to Ryser \cite{ryser1963combinatorial} and Glynn \cite{glynn2010permanent}, while the state-of-the-art classical algorithms for boson sampling (essentially the weak simulation problem) are those due to Clifford and Clifford \cite{clifford_classical_2018,clifford2020faster}.
+As the strong simulation of linear optical circuits involves the permanent computation of matrices with repeated rows or columns, algorithms with a better complexity \cite{Shche2019} than Ryser's or Glynn's can be used.